 Split testing, also known as A/B testing, is a method of testing two design variations to see which one performs better.

 You can perform split testing with your prototype using Maze.
 With split testing, the aim is to test a single variable to learn how it affects overall performance.
-To get the most out of split testing, establish the metric you'll be measuring before you start testing.
-For instance, you could improve a call-to-action (CTA)'s click rate by testing two variations of the CTA button.
+To get the most out of split testing, establish the metric you'll be measuring before you test.
+For instance, you could improve the click rate of a call-to-action (CTA) by testing two variations of the CTA button.

 In this article:

 - What you can validate with A/B testing

 - Best practices